-- Maintain a healthy lifestyle with regular exercise, good nutrition, and stress reduction.
-Regular exercise is so important that it is now being prescribed as part of breast cancer treatment.
-Link to Breast Cancer/Treatment Options/Exercise ( when available)
+- Maintain a healthy lifestyle with regular exercise, good nutrition and stress reduction.
+Regular exercise plays an important part in survival rates post-treatment.

 - 10% weight gain during or after treatment has been shown to negatively impact on survival but the evidence surrounding this is not strong.
 In women who were already overweight at diagnosis, it’s unclear whether subsequent weight loss impacts survival but it still has many overall health benefits.

 - Take treatments as prescribed and complete the recommended duration of treatment.
-This reduces its effectiveness so tell your doctor about any troublesome side effects as they may be able to be managed, allowing you to complete the treatment.
+Stopping treatment early reduces its effectiveness so tell your doctor about any troublesome side effects as they may be able to be managed, allowing you to complete the treatment.

-- Try to move on with your life, doing things that you enjoy.
+- Try to move on with your life and do things that you enjoy.
 Where possible, reduce the negative aspects of your life.

 - Social interaction and support is an important part of cancer recovery.
 Sometimes friends and family don’t understand that you might still have concerns after your treatment ends.
 It helps to have someone who will listen to you but also help distract you from your fears.

 - Try not to label yourself forever as a cancer patient.
 Instead, think of yourself as someone who has been treated for, and recovered from, breast cancer.
 This will help you to get back on track.

 - If you are struggling with anxiety you can visit a counsellor or psychologist.
 Cognitive behavioural therapy (CBT) can also help you to recognise and change negative thought patterns.
 We fund free counselling sessions.

 Fear of cancer recurrence may not completely disappear but as time goes you gradually make the transition from illness to wellness.